JnnDrc/bf_interpreter/README.md

 2. type bfi followed by the brainfuck program you want to run and the optional params like this `bfi <bf_program> [--opt_params]`. to see the list of optional params, type `bfi --help`.

-the bin folder contains some pre-built binaries, most folders are blank, you can put the folder ./bin/\[your-architecture\] in your path to avoid using

 ## Compile